 The U.S. unemployment rate dropped from 8.6 percent in November 2011 to 8.5 percent last month.

 All of Utah's industrial sectors are adding jobs, Knold said, with the lone exception being government.

 "But it is anticipated that future revisions will ultimately move government to the positive side of the ledger," he said.
 "These government gains will show up in education — kindergarten through universities."

 Utah Gov. Gary Herbert called the report great news.

 "Utah's policies are working," Herbert said in a statement.
 "We are steadily creating jobs while ensuring Utah maintains a predictable and stable environment for capital investment, and focused on our target of 100,000 jobs in 1,000 days."

-Meanwhile, the chief economist in the Governor’s Office of Planning and Budget said employment numbers may move up and down slightly over the next 12 months, but the data indicated that Utah has come a long way since the depths of the recession.
+Meanwhile, the chief economist in the Governor's Office of Planning and Budget said employment numbers may move up and down slightly over the next 12 months, but the data indicate that Utah has come a long way since the depths of the recession.

 "While we are still challenged by labor force participation and unemployment, this state is posting growth that outpaces national averages," Juliette Tennert said.